mkankaan/ohjelmistotuotanto-miniprojekti-r4/README.md

 ### The user can generate a BibTeX file containing the citations (#3)
 - The user can click a Generate BibTeX button to generate a copy-pasteable BibTeX snippet of all citations in the database
 - The button is unclickable if there are no citations
+- The generated BibTeX is usable in a LaTeX document

 ### The user can edit citations (#4)
 - The user can click on an Edit button next to a citation to open the edit form